rapha18th/fruit-classifier/README.md

 ## Conclusion
 To share your AI app with your friends you can add them as test users or send your application for [app review](https://developers.facebook.com/docs/app-review) to share the bot with the world.
 Here is an example of what a submission would look for a messenger app: [sample submission](https://developers.facebook.com/docs/app-review/resources/sample-submissions/messenger-platform).

 This is the end of the tutorial.
 I hope you enjoyed it, you can repeat the steps with an image dataset of your choice or add features of your own.
-This should not just limited to image classification but you can also create a state-of-the-art [chatbot](https://medium.com/huggingface/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313), a document summariser or run sentiment analysis using deep learning.
+Deep learning is not just limited to image classification but you can also create a state-of-the-art [chatbot](https://medium.com/huggingface/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313), a [text classifier](https://www.analyticsvidhya.com/blog/2020/01/first-text-classification-in-pytorch/), a [text summariser](https://www.thepythoncode.com/article/text-summarization-using-huggingface-transformers-python) or run [sentiment analysis](https://bhadreshpsavani.medium.com/tutorial-on-sentimental-analysis-using-pytorch-b1431306a2d7) and [more](https://github.com/pytorch/examples).
+The world awaits for whatever you intend to build next.

 ## References
 * https://docs.fast.ai/tutorial.vision